Market jitters follow election of first woman as Mexico's president, Claudia Sheinbaum

 Claudia Sheinbaum has promised to continue the political course set by her populist predecessor despite widespread discontent with persistent cartel violence, the weakening of democratic institutions and fears among investors that an already hostile environment might become much worse.

-In trading hours after the election results were announced, the Mexican peso dropped 3.5% in value to about 17.62 to $1, and the Mexican stock exchange took a dive of over 5%, said Gabriela Siller, director of analysis at Nuevo Leon-based Banco Base.
+Hours after the election results were announced, the Mexican peso dropped over 4% in value to close at 17.71 to $1, and the Mexican stock exchange took a dive to close off 6%.

+Gabriela Siller, director of analysis at Nuevo Leon-based Banco Base, noted that Sheinbaum's victory, along with an apparent super-majority in Congress for her Morena party, raised fears.

 The strong peso — which has gained steadily against the dollar on the back of increased remittances in the last year — was something López Obrador counted as his own achievement.
 But analysts have suggested for some time the Mexican currency is over-valued.